beevik/go6502/README.md

 d .
 ```

-We'll describe these commands in further detail later, but for now just
+We'll describe what each of these commands does in greater detail later, but
-know that this script's commands do the following things:
+for now know that they do the following things:
 1. Load the `monitor.bin` binary file at memory address `F800`.
 2. Assemble the `sample.asm` file using the go6502 cross-assembler, generating
    a `sample.bin` binary file and a `sample.map` source map file.
-3. Load the `sample.bin` file at the origin address specified by the
+3. Load the `sample.bin` binary file at the origin address specified by the
    `sample.asm` file.
 4. Set the program counter to the `START` address, which was exported by
    `sample.asm`.